apioo/fusio/doc/development/testing.rst

 HTTP request to Fusio without the need to setup an HTTP server.
 This makes these tests very fast and efficient.

-The Method ``Fixture::getPhpUnitDataSet`` returns the data set which is inserted for every test case.
+The Method ``Fixture::append`` returns the data set which is inserted for every test case.
 There we insert a fixed access token with the fitting rights so that we can call our protected API endpoints.